cloudmesh-community/fa18-523-60/paper/paper.md

 group of commands listed on the Kaggle API GitHub page is the commands to manage Kernels, more specifically Kernel pull and push [@www-githubkegapi].

-The relationship between public APIs and Big Data is very strong.
-The Big Data volume has grown so much in the recent years with the rise of open/public APIs that some of the experts started "using the term 'API economy' to refer to transactions taking place with help of APIs" [@www-apieconomy].
-This technology has allowed developers, data scientists, and even ordinary layman to access datasets quickly and excel business, and ultimately industries.
-It is also helping students with their education as it can aid "apps and websites interact with data storage systems" used in online education [@www-apieconomy].
+The importance of the Kaggle.com public API is significant.
+It minimizes the need for its users to manually download large datasets, hence saving them time when working on important projects.
+It is also helping students in expanding their knowledge and programming experience through practical examples and real-life data that can be later implemented in their professional work.

 ### MongoDB